Videogaming: Beginning Play in Elder Scrolls Online

 - Dark Anchors, dragons, and chests drop rings and necklaces (in zones without Dark Anchors these drop in trials and arenas)

 Good Starting Sets

-If you are starting out it can be hard to get decent gear, so here are some recommendations for equipment that’s relatively easy to get hold of, but is very powerful.
+If you are starting out it can be hard to get decent gear, so here are some recommendations for gear sets that are relatively easy to get hold of, but very powerful — and don’t require you to own any DLC.
 Note that Overland gear can also be bought at Guild Trader stalls, so if you are missing some pieces it’s worth shopping around.

 - Plague Doctor: drops in the Deshaan Overland Zone*

 - Ebon Armory: drops in the Crypt of Hearts dungeon

 - Duneripper’s Scales: drops in the Volenfell dungeon*